 At the Animal Emergency Service, we have dozens of students every year coming through for practical rotations.
 Here are some of my tips to help your transition into practical placements.

-- Have your own stethescope, pen, scissors and name badge.
+Have your own stethoscope, pen, scissors and name badge.
 You don’t want to look like a pre-clinical student now do you?
 You’re not playing dress up anymore.
 For all intent and purposes, you are a clinician and will be expected to conduct yourself as one.

 Look professional – contact the clinic before a rotation to ask if there is any special dress requirement.
 Please don’t rock up on the Monday morning looking like you spent the night in the bush.